-Grant funding for 2020 was received subject to the conditions of the 2019 to 2021 Multi-Partite Funding Agreement, which was signed on 20 December 2018.
-The funding detailed therein being subject to the Company complying with various conditions which are in general that the Company continues to meet the designation criteria of a Major Performing Arts Company and achieve Outcomes and Performance Indicators as agreed and reviewed annually.
-These conditions include the Company continuing to meet its reporting obligations, the condition of a surplus result, and ongoing close monitoring of budgets and programs.
+Grant funding for 2021 was received subject to the conditions of the 2019 to 2021 Multi-Partite Funding Agreement, which was signed on 20 December 2018 and the 2021 to 2024 Tri-Partite Funding Agreement, which was signed on 23 July 2021.
+The funding detailed therein being subject to the Company complying with various conditions which are in general that the Company achieves the Government Priorities, Key Performance Indicators and Special Conditions as agreed and reviewed annually.
+These conditions include the Company continuing to meet its reporting obligations and ongoing close monitoring of budgets and programs.

-The approved funding for the year 2021 is:
+The approved funding for the year 2022 is:

-Australia Council 701,321
+Australia Council 708,336

-Arts Queensland 2,783,371
+Arts Queensland 2,783,369

-3,484,692
+3.491.705

-28. Subsequent Events
+29. Subsequent Events